 It is actually open for people to visit, but there is no infrastructure for visitors, and even getting there might not be entirely straightforward.
 It might be best to visit with a local guide, who can show you the hidden cave.

-As the entrance to the cave is quite small, you will have to go in on your hands and knees – but it’s absolutely worth it and once you are inside the cave you won’t believe its size.
+As the entrance to the cave of Saint John is quite small, you will have to go in on your hands and knees – but it’s absolutely worth it and once you are inside the cave you won’t believe its size.

 Bring a spare torch and extra batteries – you definitely don’t want to run out of light inside the cave!